Bates's nightjar: Distribution

 Bates's nightjar has a fragmented distribution, one population is found in southern Cameroon, another in western Cameroon, Gabon, southern Central African Republic and western Congo, a third slightly separate in the western Congo, with another in eastern Congo and north-western Democratic Republic of the Congo, a fifth population ranges across the Democratic Republic of the Congo and into eastern Uganda in the Bwamba Forest while the last population is in the central Democratic Republic of the Congo.

 Habitat

-Bates's nightjar occurs mainly in lowland primary rainforest where it prefers clearings and forest edges and can be common near water, especially near rives or flooded forest.
+Bates's nightjar occurs mainly in lowland primary rainforest where it prefers clearings and forest edges and can be common near water, especially near rivers or flooded forest.
 It can also be found in secondary forest and plantations close to the edge of primary rainforest.

 Behaviour

 Like most nightjars, Bates's nightjar is crepuscular and nocturnal.
 It roosts on the ground, in clearings or on paths, or several metres up perched on a liana.
 Forages for prey such as mantises, crickets, grasshopper, beetles and moths over and within the forest canopy, over clearings and along the edges of riverine forest.
 It does not build a nest and the single egg is laid directly onto the bare ground or among the leaf litter, nest site are sometimes on paths or trails.
 The breeding season is December to January in Gabon and potentially all tear in Democratic Republic of Congo.